-Objectives:

-- 1. Strengthen our response to family violence and violence against women. - Work alongside the community to prevent violence and normalise gender equality in public and private life. - 3.
-Increase women's independence and role in decision making. - Ensure that the development of policy, programs and services considers the specific impacts of gender inequity on health, wellbeing and safety. - Increase the number of safe and gender-equitable facilities and public environments. - 6.
-Take steps to be a more safe and gender-equitable organisation.
+Objectives: Our role: 1.
+Strengthen our response to family violence and violence against women.
+Service provision and 2.
+Work alongside the community to prevent violence and normalise gender equality in public and private life.
+3. Increase women's independence and Local leadership role in decision making.
+4. Ensure that the development of policy, programs and services considers the specific impacts of gender inequity on health, wellbeing and safety Developing facilities 5.
+Increase the number of safe and gender-equitable facilities and public public environments environments.
+6. Take steps to be a more safe and gender-equitable organisation.